Millie Knight: Skiing career

 In 2006 at the age of seven, shortly before Knight lost the majority of her sight, she had been to France on a skiing holiday and was encouraged to try the sport by her mother.
 Knight was inspired to take up the sport competitively when she met sit-skier Sean Rose, shortly after he had competed at the 2010 Winter Paralympics.
 Her mother was Knight's first sighted guide until late January 2013 for financial reasons.
 The pair competed together in visually impaired (VI) races.

 In November 2012, at age 13, Knight began training with Great Britain's Paralympic development squad.
 She raced at the Europa Cup in slalom and giant slalom. in spring 2013.
 Her stand in, temporary sighted guide at the Games, Rachael Ferrier, briefly joined Knight at the end of 2013.

-Knight competes in class B2 due to her lack of complete vision, a classification between being blind and visually impaired.
+Knight competes in class B2 due to her lack of complete vision.

 2014 Paralympics

 Knight's debut Paralympics was the 2014 Winter Paralympics in Sochi; competing at the age of 15 made her the youngest ParalympicsGB competitor at any Winter Paralympics.
 She was the flag bearer at the opening ceremony for ParalympicsGB, carrying the flag at the Fisht Olympic Stadium, an honour Knight described as "a surprise".
 She competed for ParalympicsGB in the slalom on 14 March, completing both of her runs, and finishing fifth, and competed in the giant slalom on 16 March, again finishing fifth.
-There was not any significant expectation on Knight at the 2014 Paralympics, as her target is the 2018 Winter Paralympics in Pyeongchang.
+There was not any significant expectation on Knight at the 2014 Paralympics, as her target was the 2018 Winter Paralympics in Pyeongchang.